StanfordSpezi/SpeziDataPipeline/README.md

 - Usage: Use this for detailed ECG data analysis and visualization.

 5. `data_export/`

 _DataExporter_
 - Purpose: Exports processed and visualized data to various formats.
 - Usage: When you need to save your processed data or visualizations, this class provides methods to export to CSV and save plots in JPEG/PNG.

 ### How to Use Based on Your Needs
-- Fetching Data from Firestore: Start with FirebaseFHIRAccess to connect and fetch data.
+- **Downloading Data from Firestore**: Start with FirebaseFHIRAccess to connect and fetch data.
-- Converting and Structuring Data: Use ResourceCreator and its subclasses to convert Firestore documents to FHIR resources.
+- **Converting and Structuring FHIR Data**: Use ResourceCreator and its subclasses to convert Firestore documents to FHIR resources.
-- Flattening Nested Data: Utilize ResourceFlattener and its specific implementations to transform data into flat DataFrames.
+- **Flattening Nested FHIR Data**: Utilize ResourceFlattener and its specific implementations to transform data into flat DataFrames.
-- Processing Data: Apply FHIRDataProcessor for filtering, selecting, and general data processing tasks.
+- **Processing Data**: Apply FHIRDataProcessor for filtering, selecting, and general data processing tasks.
-- Exploring and Visualizing Data: Leverage DataExplorer and ECGExplorer to create visualizations and explore your data.
+- **Exploring and Visualizing Data**: Leverage DataExplorer and ECGExplorer to create visualizations and explore your data.
-- Exporting Data: Use DataExporter to save processed data and plots.
+- **Exporting Data**: Use DataExporter to save processed data and plots.

 ## Dependencies